 |SO 3.2||Open (unrestricted)|

-In order to support potential applicants in the preparation of their proposals, most of the documents related to the call will be published in this section of the website.
+In order to support potential applicants in the preparation of their proposals, the documents related to the call will be published in this section of the website.

 The Danube Transnational Programme has produced an Applicants Pack to provide stakeholders and potential project applicants with appropriate and high-quality information about the programme, the options and conditions for the development of their project ideas into full-fledged project proposals and the assessment and selection procedures for proposals.
 The Application Pack includes the following documents: Cooperation Programme, Applicants Manual, Call Announcement, draft Application Form, Guidelines for the Application Form, declarations and other documents.
 All these documents will be subsequently published before the call is launched.

 A) COOPERATION PROGRAMME